-On an annual basis, the Board of Directors assesses whether or not to hold individual cross-shareholdings, thereby examining factors such as whether the purpose of maintaining the holdings is appropriate in terms of achieving the long-term vision, and also whether gains associated with the holdings cover the Company's cost of capital, or otherwise whether there are prospects for future improvement.
+On an annual basis, the Board of Directors assesses whether or not to hold individual cross-shareholdings, thereby examining factors such as whether the purpose of maintaining the holdings is appropriate in light of the management philosophy and other important items, and also whether gains associated with the holdings cover the Company's cost of capital, or otherwise whether there are prospects for future improvement.
 As a result, transferee selection and specific consultation, etc. to prepare for sale will take place with regards to unnecessary cross-held shares.